bportaluri/WiFiEsp/README.md

 ##Wiring

-The WiFiEsp library has been designed to work with the [ESP WiFi shield] (http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/).
+The WiFiEsp library has been designed to work with the [ESP WiFi shield](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/).
 It is a cheap version of the Arduino WiFi shield that uses an ESP-01 module to provide networking capabilities to Arduino boards.

+##Examples

+- [ConnectWPA](https://github.com/bportaluri/WiFiEsp/blob/master/examples/ConnectWPA/ConnectWPA.ino) - Demonstrates how to connect to a network that is encrypted with WPA2 Personal
+- [WebClient](https://github.com/bportaluri/WiFiEsp/blob/master/examples/WebClient/WebClient.ino) - Connect to a remote webserver
+- [WebClientRepeating](https://github.com/bportaluri/WiFiEsp/blob/master/examples/WebClientRepeating/WebClientRepeating.ino) - Make repeated HTTP calls to a webserver
+- [WebServer](https://github.com/bportaluri/WiFiEsp/blob/master/examples/WebServer/WebServer.ino) - Serve a webpage from the WiFi shield
+- [WebServerAP](https://github.com/bportaluri/WiFiEsp/blob/master/examples/WebServerAP/WebServerAP.ino) - Serve a webpage from the WiFi shield starting a local Access Point
+- [WebServerLed](https://github.com/bportaluri/WiFiEsp/blob/master/examples/WebServerLed/WebServerLed.ino) - Turn on and off a led from a webpage
+- [UdpNTPClient](https://github.com/bportaluri/WiFiEsp/blob/master/examples/UdpNTPClient/UdpNTPClient.ino) - Query a Network Time Protocol (NTP) server using UDP

 ##Supported APIs